oddkiva/sara/doc/sphinx/source/multiviewgeometry/essential_matrix.rst

 The DLT approach is in theory only applicable to the pinhole camera model.
-It can be a good initialization for the bundle adjustment which will estimate the distortion intrinsic parameters of the camera.
+It can be a good initialization for the bundle adjustment which will estimate the distortion coefficients of the camera.

 References
 ----------